microbiomedata/ReadsQC/docs/index.rst

 A directory named with the prefix of the FASTQ input file will be created and multiple output files are generated; the main QC FASTQ output is named prefix.anqdpht.fastq.gz.
 Using the dataset above as an example, the main output would be named SRR7877884-int-0.1.anqdpht.fastq.gz.
 Other files include statistics on the quality of the data; what was trimmed, detected, and filtered in the data; a status log, and a shell script documenting the steps implemented so the workflow can be reproduced.

-An example output JSON file (filterStats.txt) is shown below:
+An example output txt file (filterStats.txt) is shown below:

 .. code-block:: text